act-rules/act-rules.github.io/_rules/aria-required-owned-element-bc4a75.md

 #### Failed example 4

-The element with the semantic role of `list` owns the element with the role `tab` through the `aria-owns` property.
+The element with the semantic role of `list` owns the element with the role `tab` through the `aria-owns` property, but does not own the required elements with semantic roles `group` or `listitem`.

 **Note:** This test case follows the definition of [owned by](#owned-by).
 If implemented differently, this definition could cause differences in outcome of this test case.